Blocked nasal passages, inflammation, or mucus thickness often prevent effective nose blowing.

 Think of trying to blow air through a narrow straw versus a wide one.
 Swollen turbinates make your nasal passages narrower like that straw, causing pressure buildup when you attempt to clear mucus.
 This pressure can sometimes cause discomfort or even pain if you force it too hard.

-Additionally, the sinuses connected to your nasal cavity can fill with mucus and become inflamed (sinusitis), further complicating the flow of air and mucus.
-The result?
-You feel blocked up but can’t clear your nose no matter how hard you try.
+Additionally, the sinuses connected to your nasal cavity can fill with mucus and become inflamed, further complicating the flow of air and mucus.
+In sinusitis, the lining swells and normal drainage slows down, leaving you feeling blocked even when you try to clear your nose.

 Common Causes Behind Your Blocked Nose